 SHOW TABLE STATUS;

-Note: WP Engine runs daily maintenance processes that enforce limits on database options to preserve the stability of the site and the platform.
-Autoloaded rows (generally located within the wp_options table) is limited to 1MB of data per option.
+- WP Engine runs daily maintenance processes that enforce limits on database options to preserve the stability of the site and the platform.
+Autoloaded rows (generally located within the wp_options table) are limited to 1MB of data per option.
 Database rows that are not automatically loaded are limited to 4MB of data per option.